awillats/clinc/publish/gen/mv0_audio.md

-SUB SECTION Impact of intervention location and variance on pariwise correlations
+SUB SECTION Impact of intervention location and variance on pairwise correlations

 [related methods] link.